 Polygonatum sp.
 (Solomon's Seal) is a small, deciduous shrub with erect stems and is 2 feet tall.
 This ornamental plant typically has a single, upright stem which is covered with nodes, between which are whorls of 4-6 leaves.
 Its small, bell-shaped flowers can be white to off-white in color and emerge during the summer months.
 The plant has scars on the rhizome that resemble the ancient Hebrew seal of King Solomon.
 It has a long history of ethnomedical use, with the root being used in ancient Greek and Roman culture as a fortifying balm, and the shoots as a food source, either boiled like asparagus or as a spice or herb.

-Growing best in locations with part sun to semi-shade and with regular water, it is generally grown in USDA Zones 9-11, but can survive temperatures down to the 30s F for a short time, making it cold hardy for the more northern locations.
+Growing best in locations with part sun to semi-shade and with regular water.
 In those areas where temperatures may drop below those levels, growing in pots and bringing inside during the winter is recommended.